zh4dev/BlueHornTech-BE/README.md

 - **Prisma** provides clean type-safe DB access and easy migration flow.
 - **PostgreSQL** is reliable for relational data.
 - **Zod** is the way to validate the request
+- **Discord Webhook** to notify/log errors when a 500 error occurs.

 ---